Things to do

 Boating and fishing

 The marine park offers excellent boating and fishing in the sheltered waters of the Pumicestone Passage and Moreton Bay and the ocean beaches of Moreton Island and North Stradbroke Island.
 Read more about boating safety and things you should do when boating to look after the park.
-See below for information on things to know before you go.
+For more information see Before you visit.

 There are also a number of Fish Habitat Areas (FHAs) declared in Moreton Bay.
 These areas protect important fish habitats from the impacts of coastal development, while still allowing legal fishing.